 ZAYA NURAI ISLAND

 One of my favorite gateway from Dubai, Zaya Nurai Island is a resort island just off the coast of Abu Dhabi!
 The sea is turquoise, the restaurants on site are delicious, and the entrance fee can be fully redeemed towards food and drinks!
-This is a great day trip from Abu Dhabi, that will make you feel like a mini-holiday in itself.
+Zaya Nurai Island is one of the best beach clubs in Abu Dhabi and a great day trip from the city, that will make you feel like a mini-holiday in itself.
 More details about Zaya Nurai island in this blog post.

 Day Pass fee: 480 AED (130 USD) – Redeemable against F&B